 |List III||Concurrent List|

-The Central Government, in general, has administrative control over topics over which the Parliament has legislative authority.
 The State Government is in charge of the administrative matters contained in the State List.
 These lists define the federal structure of Indian democracy.

-Distribution Of Executive Powers
+Distribution of Executive Powers

-Directions To The States
+Directions to the States

 In line with the Administrative Relations between Centre and State governments, States are liable to follow directions of the Centre for executing their executive powers in the areas given below: